 Step 6.
 Suggest reviewers: This is particularly important when the manuscript deals with a highly specialized subject.
 Use the fields below to give us contact information for each suggested reviewer.
 Please note that the journal may not use your suggestions, but your help is appreciated and may speed up the selection of appropriate reviewers.

 Step 7.
 Preview: Review the information in the Preview chart for correctness; make changes if needed.
 If you have not completed a required step, you will not be able to submit your manuscript.

 Step 8.
 Submit: Once it is submitted, you will be able to monitor the progress of your manuscript through the peer review process.

 B. Following Submission

-- For a revision, we require two copies of the Main Document.
-Each should be a Microsoft Word document.
-The FIRST COPY should represent the final "clean" copy of the manuscript.
-The SECOND "annotated" COPY should have changes tracked using the track changes function in Microsoft Word with marginal memos indicating changes (e.g., E-1 indicates a response to comment #1 of the Editor; R2-3 indicates a response to comment #3 of Reviewer #2).
+The SECOND “annotated” COPY should have changes tracked using the track changes function in Microsoft Word with marginal memos indicating changes, which is optional. (e.g., E-1 indicates a response to comment #1 of the Editor; R2-3 indicates a response to comment #3 of Reviewer #2).

 V. Review Process of CEEM

 The submitted manuscript will first be evaluated at the editorial office regarding the completeness of the submitted materials and their suitability to CEEM.
 Modifications/corrections may be requested from the authors at this stage before starting the peer review.

 Submitted manuscripts will generally be reviewed by the editors, as well as two to three peer reviewers who are experts in the submitted subject matter and the peer reviewers will make suggestions to the editor(s).